itzslain/cbre-ex/README.md

   ![GitHub Repo stars](https://img.shields.io/github/stars/aestheticalz/cbre-ex?label=Stargazers&style=flat-square)
 </div>

-omgggg it doesnt have model baking it sucks as much as the original cbre :(((((
+> OMGGGG!!!!!
+IT DOESNT HAVE MODEL BAKING YET WHAAAAT?????
+THIS SUCKS!!!

-This is a fork of CBRE that adds a couple of QOL features.
+CBRE-EX is a fork of CBRE that adds a bunch of quality-of-life features.

+<div align="center"><h2>Download</h2></div>

+You can grab the latest release from the Releases tab manually, or click [here](https://github.com/AestheticalZ/cbre-ex/releases/) instead.

+CBRE-EX has an automatic updater, so this is probably the only time you will need to visit this page!

-<div align="center"><h2>Licensing</h2></div>
+<div align="center"><h2>License Information</h2></div>

 The Editor is licensed under the GNU General Public License, version 2.0.
 All other components are licensed under the GNU Lesser General Public License, version 2.1, unless otherwise stated.

 Editor sidebar icons are taken from Sledge, which is licensed under BSD-3.
+Editor logo is a modified version of the SCP Wiki logo, which is licensed under the CC-BY-SA 3.0 license.

 <div align="center"><h2>External Repositories</h2></div>